waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 10 | [SAMPLE NAME].GT | Genotype of samples as base conventions as well as binary conventions 11 | Protein_coding_EFF | Functional Effect of Variant on protein
-12 | AA-Change | Amino acid change by individual SNV 13 | Ref-codon | Reference Codon
+12 | AA-Change | Amino acid change by individual SNV 13 | REF-codon | Reference Codon
-14 | Alt-codon | Alternate Codon
+14 | ALT-codon | Alternate Codon
-15 | Altcodon_merge-2VAR | A new codon formed by the combination of two Alt-codons (pcSNV codon; see [MACARON](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty382/4992149?redirectedFrom=fulltext))
+15 | ALT-codon_merge-2VAR | A new codon formed by the combination of two Alt-codons (pcSNV codon; see [MACARON](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty382/4992149?redirectedFrom=fulltext))
-16 | AA-change-2VAR | Re-annotated amino acid formed by pcSNV codon
+16 | AA-Change-2VAR | Re-annotated amino acid formed by pcSNV codon
-17 | Altcodon_merge-3VAR | A new codon formed by the combination of three Alt-codons 18 | AA-change-3VAR | Re-annotated amino acid formed by the combination of three Alt-codons
+17 | ALT-codon_merge-3VAR | A new codon formed by the combination of three Alt-codons 18 | AA-Change-3VAR | Re-annotated amino acid formed by the combination of three Alt-codons

 # VALIDATING SNVs' PRESENCE ON THE SAME READ